-Recovery of amounts indicated under mining properties and the related exploration and evaluation assets are subject to the discovery of economically recoverable reserves, the Company's ability to obtain the financing required to complete development and profitable future production or the proceeds from the sale of such assets.
-At October 31, 2012, management determined that the net carrying value of mining properties represented the best estimate of their net recoverable value.
+Recovery of amounts indicated under mining properties and the related exploration and evaluation assets are subject to the discovery of economically recoverable reserves, the Company's ability to obtain the necessary permits, the Company's ability to obtain the financing required to complete development and profitable future production or the proceeds from the sale of such assets.
+At July 31, 2013, management determined that the net carrying value of mining properties represented the best estimate of their net recoverable value.
 Significant assumptions and estimates used by management to determine the recoverable value are included in Note 3(c).